The Office of Graduate Studies realizes that pursuing your

-Assistantships are also offered by departments outside of the individual colleges (non-academic) such as the Academic Programs and Services Division, Residence Life and Housing, the Academic Computing Center, and other offices.
-The announcements posted under "Current Opportunities" are usually from (but not restricted to) these areas.
+Assistantships are also offered by departments outside of the individual colleges (non-academic) such as the Academic Programs and Services Division, Residence Life and Housing, Sykes Student Union, the Academic Computing Center, and other offices.
+The announcements posted under "Current Opportunities" are usually submitted by (but not restricted to) these areas.

 Graduate assistants, in return for up to 20 hours of assigned duties per week, receive tuition remission, and a stipend.
-Students are responsible for any charges other than tuition.
+Students are responsible for any charges other than tuition (i.e. fees in excess of tuition charges).
 Maintaining graduate assistantships requires students to demonstrate both satisfactory performance in meeting assigned hours, dates, and responsibility, as well as good academic standing.
 Students holding graduate assistantships who fail to maintain good academic standing (minimum GPA of 3.0) will have their assistantships revoked.
 This policy includes grades received for courses taken during summer and winter sessions.
 Departments also may stipulate higher academic standards for maintaining assistantships.

 Graduate Assistants are NOT REQUIRED to work during University authorized breaks/days off (i.e. fall/spring break) unless the job description provided by the hiring department specifically indicates this as a stipulation.
 Graduate Assistants are also NOT REQUIRED to make up work hours when the University closes due to inclement weather.
 However, graduate assistants ARE REQUIRED to work during the week of final exams unless an alternate agreement is reached with the immediate supervisor.